Viruses and fungi are different sets of pathogens that cause diseases.

 So, it is quite hard to target fungi cells without hurting normal human cells.

-Thus, using anti-fungal drugs can cause side effects to humans also.
+Thus, using anti-fungal drugs can cause side effects in humans.

 What is the most common disease caused by a virus

-Flu or cold is the most common disease caused by virus.
+Flu or cold is the most common disease caused by viruses.

 How to treat diseases caused by viruses